 Charlie Downton, manager of local group The Sandstorms and his business partner, launched the 45 Club on 20th October 1964 with an appearance by The Jerks.
 Situated in the Triangle, a quarter of mile up Poole Hill from the Square, the 45 club was another establishment with access issues, as a steep flight of stairs ascended to the second floor causing many a problem for groups transporting heavy equipment.
 The club only booked local groups one of which, The Freewheelers, were playing electrified versions of Dylan songs months before Bob pissed off the folk establishment at the Newport Folk Festival in July 1965.
-Furnished with old armchairs and overstuffed sofas in dark nooks and crannies, the 45 became a favourite haunt for courting couples looking for a bit of privacy in which to partake in a spot of tonsil tennis and settee wrestling.
+Furnished with old armchairs and overstuffed sofas in dark nooks and crannies, the 45 became a favourite haunt for courting couples looking for a bit of privacy in which to partake in a spot of settee wrestling.

 All Saints Hall, Castlemain Avenue, Southbourne, Bournemouth

 Originally part of the parish of St. James the Greater, Pokesdown, All Saints Church was opened in 1913 after replacing a corrugated iron building.
 Its church hall was one of many that were used in the sixties for gigs, with money’s collected probably going towards roof renovations and the such.
 The church was given a Grade 2 listed status in 1976.